-Upon accusations of bullying, the matter will be investigated by the Head of School, Guidance Counselor or administrator.
-Possible consequences could range from JUG and parental involvement to suspension or expulsion, depending on the severity and number of offenses.
+Upon accusations of bullying, the matter will be investigated by the Dean of Students, Guidance Counselor or administrator.
+Possible consequences could range from a jug up to expulsion depending on the severity and number of offenses.
+Parents will be notified and expected to meet with the Dean of Students.